Now rich and (kind of) famous, Reshad Jones’ goals are team-centric in 2017

 Mission accomplished.
 He went to the Pro Bowl, albeit as an alternate, after an excellent 2015.

 The next spring, he had a different goal, but the same singularity of focus.
 Jones believed that he had proven to be an elite safety, and expected to be paid like one.
-He checked that box back in March; the Dolphins gave Jones a new five-year, $60 million contract in March, even though he missed most of the 2016 season with a major shoulder injury.
+He checked that box in March; the Dolphins gave Jones a new five-year, $60 million contract in March, even though he missed most of the 2016 season with a major shoulder injury.

-But after being driven by his own personal standards for the last two years, Jones has a different set of motivations in 2017.
+But after being driven by his personal standards the past two years, Jones has a different set of motivations in 2017.

 “Numbers don't lie,” Jones said Tuesday, as the Dolphins began their second week of organized team activities.
 “My numbers are top of the line of all of them. ...
 [But] I don't really worry about that now.
 The contract's behind me, everything is cool.
 I'll be here for a while.
 My main focus is to go out and do everything I can to help the team win football games.”

-The Dolphins’ playoff drought may have ended last fall, but for Jones, it continues.
+The Dolphins’ playoff drought might have ended last fall, but for Jones, it continues.

 Now in his eighth NFL season, he still hasn’t appeared in the postseason.
 A significant rotator cuff injury last October ended Jones’ season.
-When his teammates faced the Steelers in the playoffs, Jones was merely a spectator.
+When his teammates faced the Steelers in the playoffs, Jones was a spectator.

 And it stung.